-- The "Grade 4 Texas Master List" provides teachers with a comprehensive list of all materials needed to support hands-on activities.
+- The "Grade 5 Texas Master List" provides teachers with a comprehensive list of all materials needed to support hands-on activities.
 These lists are divided into consumable and non-consumable materials so teachers can plan for future materials replacements.
-Engineering Design Challenges list the equipment and supplies needed for each challenge as well. - Each grade 4 activity is provided with a teacher-facing guide.
+Engineering Design Challenges list the equipment and supplies needed for each challenge as well. - Each grade 5 activity is provided with a teacher-facing guide.
 This guide provides teachers with a list of materials required for the successful implementation of the activity.
 The supply list is embedded within the investigation instructions guide.

-Materials include guidance for safety practices, including the grade appropriate use of safety equipment during investigations.
+Materials include guidance for safety practices, including the grade-appropriate use of safety equipment during investigations.

-- Grade 4 teachers can utilize the instructional model for scientific and engineering practices for standards 4.1 - 4.4 titled "Lab Safety" This activity guides students through learning how to conduct safe science experiments successfully.
+- Grade 5 teachers can utilize the instructional model for scientific and engineering practices for standards 5.1 - 5.4 titled "Lab Safety."
+This activity guides students through learning how to conduct safe science experiments successfully.
 The instruction module also includes a video for safety and scientific processes to guide the safe use of equipment.
-Materials include a list of safety equipment, such as heat-resistant gloves and safety goggles, in the "EduSmart Texas: Grade 4 Supply List for Hands-on Activities" document. - In the grade 4 reporting category 4.1 -- 4.4, Scientific and Engineering Practices, teachers can utilize the interactivity "Lab it Up," which states that "In this SEP, students learn to demonstrate safe practices and the use of safety equipment during classroom and field investigations." - Grade 4 teachers will be able to review and display the provided lab safety poster located in the hands-on activity section for each of the TEKS.
-This poster allows teachers to display useful safety information such as proper safety attire, handling of materials, and classroom expectations. - The teacher guide for the student investigation notes the safety practices needed for gradeappropriate use of safety equipment and precautions to be taken.
+Materials include a list of safety equipment, such as insulated gloves and safety goggles, in the "EduSmart Texas: Grade 5 Supply List for Hands-on Activities" document. - In the grade 5 reporting category 5.1-5.4, Scientific and Engineering Practices, teachers can utilize the activity "Conduct a Safety Audit."
+This activity allows students to review and practice their safety knowledge by developing a skit to demonstrate to others how to use the lab and field equipment safely. - Grade 5 teachers will be able to review and display the provided lab safety poster located in the hands-on activity section for each of the TEKS.
+This poster allows teachers to display useful safety information such as proper safety attire, handling of materials, and classroom expectations.

+• The teacher guide for the student investigation notes the safety practices needed for gradeappropriate use of safety equipment and precautions to be taken.